pluarant/pluarant.github.io/documentation/tutorials/open-source-whatsapp-clone/ios.md

 ### Stay Up-to-date
 Whatever approach you take to download the code, it is important to stay up-to-date with the latest changes, new features, fixes, etc. Ensure to **Star(*)** the project on GitHub to get notified whenever the source code is updated.

-<a class="github-button" href="https://github.com/mesibo/messenger-app-ios" data-icon="octicon-star" data-size="large" aria-label="Star mesibo/messenger-app-ios on GitHub">Star</a>
+<a class="github-button" href="https://github.com/mesibo/messenger-app-ios" target="_blank" data-icon="octicon-star" data-size="large" aria-label="Star mesibo/messenger-app-ios on GitHub">Star</a>

 ## Build and Run
 In this part, we will build the code as it is and run the app.
 In the next section we will learn about customizing.